pteich/h5web-es6-boilerplate/README.md

 - Browser-Sync (for synchronised browser testing [http://www.browsersync.io/](http://www.browsersync.io/))
 - Code minification for CSS and JS for production releases (add `--production` argument to gulp task)
 - browserify-shim integration to load unsupported libraries like jQuery (example to load jQuery added, see `app.js` + `package.json`)
+- import and use [Handlebars](http://handlebarsjs.com) templates in your JS files, they will be compiled and bundled via Browserify

 ## ES6 / ES2015